- April 25, 2018

 - The game offers a somewhat realistic simulation of delivery tasks.

-- The gameplay is extremely repetitive, consisting mainly of watching a progress bar with minimal interaction.
+- The gameplay is extremely repetitive, with minimal interaction beyond watching a progress bar.

-- The graphics and overall visual presentation are very low quality, resembling amateur browser games.
+- The graphics and overall visual presentation are considered very low quality, resembling amateur work.

 “The artwork here is terrible; it's a hodge-podge of amateurish MS Paint/'my first Wacom tablet' style drawings used instead of professional-looking game assets.”